ros2/design/articles/140_topic_and_service_name_mapping.md

 #### ROS Prefix with Single Underscore

+This is another variation that was proposed in the context of the alternative described in the above section called "Alternative Substitute the Namespace Delimiter".
 This alternative differs only in that it uses a single underscore in the prefix, i.e. `rt_` rather than `rt__` (`rt` + the leading `/`).

 Trade-offs: